wdmg/yii2-rbac/README.md

     ?>

 # Status and version [in progress development]
+* v.1.1.2 - Bugfix, routing and refactoring
 * v.1.1.1 - Update Yii2 version
-* v.1.0.4 - Added dashboard navigation items for NavBar